 |The Hilton Los Angeles Airport (LAX), Los Angeles, CA – June 10 - 12, 2015

 The Chemistry, Manufacturing & Controls (CMC) landscape of biologics is undergoing rapid development and constant change.
 Manufacturing processes now include transgenic plant cell cultures and transgenic animals.
 In addition to commercial recombinant proteins and monoclonal antibodies, there are now commercial cell-based medicines (cellular therapy) and DNA-based medicines (gene therapy).
 Biosimilars have been in the marketplace in Europe for almost a decade, and are now under review for commercial approval in the USA.
 Vaccine manufacturing has resurged due to the concerns of potentially pandemic mutated animal influenzas (e.g., swine flu, bird flu).
 Strategic international regulatory guidances have been adopted that are driving the entire pharmaceutical industry, including biologics, to a higher standard of performance, including Quality by Design (QbD), Quality Risk Management (QRM) and Pharmaceutical Quality System (PQS).

 Therefore, it is most important for a biologic company to have an effective CMC regulatory compliance strategy that can meet both FDA and EMA requirements and expectations.
 At each stage of drug development, from Phase 1 through commercialization, the basic question needs to be addressed: ‘What is absolutely necessary from a CMC regulatory compliance perspective to be successful in getting our biopharmaceutical/biologic through clinical trials and into the market, but without impacting patient safety or creating delays in the program?’
-Deficiencies in CMC regulatory compliance have resulted in devastating clinical holds and market approval delays.
+Deficiencies in the CMC regulatory compliance strategy have resulted in devastating clinical holds and market approval delays.